Rodrigoferpim/Generator_Numbers/README.md

 # Game Generator:
- * This project have the purpose generation games for lottery, in two modality(Mega-Sena and Loto-Fácil).
+ * This project have the purpose generation games for lottery, in two modalities(Mega-Sena and Loto-Fácil).

 ### Dependencies:
 ```